awsdocs/amazon-personalize-developer-guide/doc_source/recording-events.md

 After this example, you would proceed to train a model using only the required properties\.
 The training would not use the `eventValue` property because it wasn't included in the event\.

 The next example shows how to submit data that would train on the event value\.
 It also demonstrates the passing of multiple events of different types \('like' and 'rating'\)\.
 In this case, you must specify the event type to train on in the [CreateSolution](API_CreateSolution.md) operation \(see **Events and Solutions** below\)\.
-Also shown is the recording of an extra property, `numRatings`, that is used as metadata by certain recipes\.
+The example also shows the recording of an extra property, `numRatings`, that is used as metadata by certain recipes\.

 ```
 Interactions schema: USER_ID, ITEM_ID, TIMESTAMP, EVENT_TYPE, EVENT_VALUE, NUM_RATINGS
 Interactions dataset: user123, movie_xyz, 1543531139, rating, 5, 12
-                      user321, choc-ghana, 1543531760, like, true
+                      user321, choc-ghana, 1543531760, like, 4
-                      user111, choc-fake, 1543557118, like, false
+                      user111, choc-fake, 1543557118, like, 3
 ```

 ------